 - Address practical application through relevant scenarios.

-Institutes for Healing Racism: 2 day format - CEUs available
+Institutes for Healing Racism: two-day format (continuing education units available)

 - Engage in an exploration of the origins of the construct of race and racism.